Garrett Jackson

-Garrett Jackson (born October 27, 1991) is an American former professional basketball player and current coach.
-He currently serves as an assistant coach for the Boston Celtics of the National Basketball Association (NBA).
+Garrett Jackson (born October 27, 1991) is an American professional basketball coach and former player who is an assistant coach for the Houston Rockets of the National Basketball Association (NBA).
 He played college basketball for USC and Saint Mary's before playing professionally in Australia and Germany.

 High school career

 Jackson attended Westview High School in the Portland, Oregon area, where he was a two-time Metro League Player of the Year and a two-time first-team selection on The Oregonian Class 6A All-State Team.
 As a junior in 2008–09, he averaged 19.3 points, 8.7 rebounds, 2.4 assists, 1.8 steals and 1.0 blocks per game.

 In November 2009, Jackson signed a National Letter of Intent to play college basketball for the University of Southern California.

 As a senior at Westview in 2009–10, Jackson averaged 18.6 points, 8.8 rebounds, 2.3 assists, 1.7 steals and made 52.2 percent of his shots to lead his team to the championship game of the Oregon Class 6A division.
 He was selected as the Gatorade Oregon Boys Basketball Player of the Year and to the Long Beach Press Telegram's Best in the West second team.
 He was also a McDonald's All-American nominee for the 2009–10 season.